The-0riginals/Course-8---Front-End-Developer-Capstone/Readme.md

-# This course consists of four modules:
+# Front-End Developer Capstone

+## This directory contains all of my assignments from the Coursera Course: [Front-End Developer Capstone](https://www.coursera.org/learn/meta-front-end-developer-capstone)

+## the link to my little-lemon project: [Live demo](https://course-8-front-end-developer-capstone-xlbz.vercel.app/)

-## Module 1: Starting the project
+### Module 1: Starting the project
  This introductory module will give you some general information about the capstone project.
 You'll also review the process of setting up your coding environment, tracking your code using Git and setting up your UX/UI processes.
 The purpose is to guide you through setting up and beginning your work on the project.

  By the end of this module, you will have completed the following: